rustyeddy/rustyeddy.com/content/about/_index.md

   I Design, Develop and Deliver Software
 ---

-I am a Software Engineer and IoT hacker.
-I specialize in systems architecture, software process, robotics and industrial CNC equipment.
+I am have been a Software Engineer for over 30years.
+I do Software Architecture and Programming daily.
+I specialize in backend systems and IIoT applications development.

-I currently work with [Radian Laser Systems, LLC](http://radianlaser.com) as the Principal Engineer for the _API Driven Laser Systems_.
-See my [resume](http://rustyeddy.com/resume) for a work history.

-> My core interest revolves around computer networks and
-> communications which has had me involved in solving problems with
-> realtime communication at massive scale.

-I like to develop software for physical systems using micro-controllers (Raspberry PI, esp32 and Arduino), realtime communications (i2c, websockets, MQTT), and embedded firmware.

-I am equally experienced with the challenges of _Systems Engineering_ managing interconnected networks of IoT device hardware, which involve heavy doses of cloud automation and systems administration.

-> I stay up to date on emerging technologies and adapt as necessary,
-> while at the same time avoid being distracted with all things new and
-> shiny.

-Languages and Technologies I work with regularly include (but not limited to):

-- Go, REST API & Websockets
-- C/C++, TCP/IP, Computer Networks and Routing
-- Reactive front ends with JavaScript and Vue.
-- Python, Flask and lots of different packages
-- Cloud Automation with Digital Ocean, GCP & AWS.
-- Linux and Open Source
+I live in Huntington Beach, California with my family.
+I can usually be found in, on or around the Pacific Ocean when I am not engaged in business, and even when I am doing business.

-## This Website
+## About This Website

 This website was built for my [resume](/resume) and eventually other things.